 Two Tone at Sixth Avenue Wine & Ale

 He signed up for voice classes as an undergrad, then later taught voice after earning his MFA in theatre.
 With that second degree, he began a career directing and performing in musicals of all kinds while serving on the theatre or music faculties of colleges in Virginia, Maryland and Minnesota.

-Over the years, Wayne has received recognition and honors from a wide variety of arts-related organizations, including the American Theatre Association, Sing Out! magazine, Folk Alley, Just Plain Folks, the Minnesota Association of Songwriters (MAS), the New Folk Collective and UNISONG.
+Over the years, Wayne has received recognition and honors from a wide variety of arts-related organizations, including the American Theatre Association, Sing Out! magazine, Folk Alley, Just Plain Folks (where he was Minnesota’s Chapter Director), the New Folk Collective (where he served on the board) and UNISONG.
+For nine years, from 2007-2015, he served as President of the Minnesota Association of Songwriters (MAS), and for seven years, from 2011 to though 2018, he served on the board of St. Paul’s History Theatre.

-Wayne is a member of ASCAP, MAS, the Minnesota Music Coalition, Songwriters of Wisconsin, the Minnesota Bluegrass and Old-Time Music Association.
-He currently serves on the Boards of Directors of Minnesota’s History Theatre and the Minnesota Blues Society.
+Wayne is currently a member of MAS, the Minnesota Blues Society, ASCAP, the Minnesota Music Coalition, Songwriters of Wisconsin and Minnesota Bluegrass, and serves on the board of Minnesota Bluegrass.
+He is a lifetime member of MAS and the Minnesota Blues Society.

 For more information, please visit Wayne’s web site.